aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icssstyledeclaration/removeproperty/_index.md

 ---
 title: ICSSStyleDeclaration.RemoveProperty
 second_title: Aspose.HTML for .NET API Reference
 description: ICSSStyleDeclaration RemoveProperty method.
-The CSSStyleDeclaration.removeProperty method interface removes a property from a CSS style declaration object
+Used to remove a CSS property if it has been explicitly set within this declaration block
 type: docs
 weight: 80
 url: /net/aspose.html.dom.css/icssstyledeclaration/removeproperty/
 ---
 ## ICSSStyleDeclaration.RemoveProperty method

-The CSSStyleDeclaration.removeProperty() method interface removes a property from a CSS style declaration object.
+Used to remove a CSS property if it has been explicitly set within this declaration block.

 ```csharp
 public string RemoveProperty(string propertyName)